JeepWay/PaT/README.md

 ```bash
 make docker-run-gpu
 ```
-After executing the above command, you will enter the terminal of the docker image.
+After executing the above command, you will enter the terminal of the container.

 ### Run CPU images
 Run the docker CPU image